Trouv/bevy_ecs_ldtk/book/src/how-to-guides/respawn-levels-and-worlds.md

 Note that this *will* respawn [worldly](../explanation/anatomy-of-the-world.html#worldly-entities) entities too.

 ## Respawn the currently-selected level
+Respawning a level works similarly to respawning the world.
-Similarly, to respawn a level, get the level's `Entity` and insert the `Respawn` component to it.
+Get the level's `Entity` and insert the `Respawn` component to it.

 The optimal strategy for finding the level entity can differ depending on the game.
-For example, if the game should only spawn one level at a time, then it's a simple of matter of querying for the only `LevelIid` entity.
+For example, if the game should only spawn one level at a time, operate under that assumption and query for the only `LevelIid` entity.
 ```rust,no_run
 # use bevy::prelude::*;
 # use bevy_ecs_ldtk::prelude::*;